KristianOellegaard/django-hvad/docs/internal/manager.rst

         Returns a (combined) instance if one can be found for the filters given, otherwise raises an appropriate exception depending on whether no or multiple objects were found.

+    .. method:: get_or_create(self, **kwargs)

+        Will try to fetch the translated instance for the kwargs given.

+        If it can't find it, it will try to find a shared instance (using :meth:`_splitkwargs`).
+If it finds a shared instance, it will create the translated instance.
+If it does not find a shared instance, it will create both.

     .. method:: filter(self, *args, **kwargs)